vardanaloyan/cheatsheets/README.md

 # cheatsheets

-In this repo I will keep my cheatsheets
+In this repo you can find my cheatsheets...

 - [git cheatsheet](git_cheatsheet.md)
 - [unix permissions](owner_permission.md)